What is an air source heat pump?

 As with all heating and boiler solutions, there are of course some potential pitfalls when it comes to opting for air source heat pumps:

-- Invasive.
+- Can be invasive.
 Whilst air source heat pumps can be relatively compact, you will need enough space in your garden to fit the external condenser unit, which can also be relatively unsightly.
 They can also be quite loud, so ensuring there’s a significant distance surrounding the unit is important.

 - Cooler than some alternatives.
 This particular type of heat pump doesn’t keep water as warm as some alternatives, so may need additional insulation and larger radiators within the home in order to effectively heat the property.